riquene-n1/WEB_PROJECT_CIGI/README.md

 ### Exporting data
 Run `npm run export` to generate an `export.csv` file with the current chain entries.
 This CSV can then be imported into Oracle or other systems.

+### Changing your password
+After logging in, open `change_password.html` from the navigation bar.
+Submit your current and new password to update your account.

 ## Next Steps
 - Tune PDF parsing logic for better accuracy and support more catalog formats